Haskeeb265/obsidian-vault/1 - Rough Notes/Linux Fundamentals (TryHackMe).md

 8. find -name *name of file*: The find command helps us search for files through the entire system.
 Instead of using ls, cd, repeatedly for all available directories, we can run a single find command and it will return the path of the file that we're looking for.
     Let's say you don't know the name of the file that you're looking for.
 What you can do is use **wildcard**  * is a wild card.
 With the help of * we can specify the filetype that we're looking for.
 For example: find -name *.txt
-	    The above command would return every file which holds the extention .txt in the end.
+	    The above command would return every file which holds the extension .txt in the end.